What Is Are Garment Spec Sheets and What Are They Used For?

 1. Improved Accuracy

 A garment spec sheet provides precise specifications for every aspect of a garment, from measurements to fabric types.
+Accurate patterns are created from the detailed specifications provided in the garment spec sheet.
 This level of detail ensures that manufacturers have clear guidelines to follow, significantly reducing the risk of errors and misunderstandings.
 With accurate instructions, the final product closely aligns with the designer’s vision, maintaining the integrity of the design.

 2. Enhanced Collaboration